akhalikov/akhalikov/README.md

 A Software Engineer with 15+ years of experience designing scalable backend systems and distributed architectures.

 Experienced in designing engineering standards, internal tooling, and scalable platform solutions in fintech and enterprise environments.
+AI enthusiast.

 📫 How to reach me: